1889 Rand McNally Map of the Pacific Coast from San Diego to Chilkat, Alaska

 The Pacific Coast Steamship Company

-At the time this brochure was published, the company was running two steamboats up the coast to Alaska.
+When this brochure was published, the company was running two steamboats up the coast to Alaska.
 One of these, the Ancon, would have its career cut short later the same year when it ran aground and broke in Loring, Alaska (happily, without casualty).
-Since we see editions of this map produced as late as 1911, it must be presumed that this disaster did not ruin the company, and that the tourist trade (and the subsequent Yukon Gold Rush) was able to keep them busy.
+Since we see editions of this map produced as late as 1911, it must be presumed that this disaster did not ruin the company and that the tourist trade (and the subsequent Yukon Gold Rush) was able to keep them busy.
 We are left to speculate what other cargos the Steamship Company carried: the ship depicted in the Glacier Bay vignette, the Idaho, had been caught smuggling opium in the early 1880s.

 Publication History and Census